-Top 13 Eco Friendly Pest Control Methods
+Top Eco Friendly Pest Control Methods

-Guide to Natural Pest Control
+Natural Pest Control Treatments in Sydney

 Top Eco-Friendly Pest Control Methods

-What is Eco-friendly Pest Control?
+What is Eco-friendly Pest Management?

 Environmental Impact of Pesticides

 Exposure to chemical residues can cause health issues for people.
-Eco-friendly pest control solutions protect your family’s health.
+Eco friendly pest control solutions protect your family’s health.

-Pest Resistance
+Resistance

 Home Remedies

-1. Garlic
+2. Garlic

-2. Coffee
+3. Coffee

-3. Cucumber Peels
+4. Cucumber Peels

-4. Neem Oil
+5. Neem Oil

-5. Cinnamon
+6. Cinnamon

-6. Sweet Basil
+7. Sweet Basil

-7. Citrus Peels
+8. Citrus Peels

 Citrus fruit rinds contain the compound d-limonene.
 Place lemon, orange, grapefruit or lime peels around your garden beds or entryways to insects and rodents from wanting to take up residence.